neondatabase/neon/docs/glossary.md

 Each of the separate segmented file sets in which a relation is stored.
 The main fork is where the actual data resides.
 There also exist two secondary forks for metadata: the free space map and the visibility map.
 Each PostgreSQL fork is considered a separate relish.

+### Layer file

+Layered repository on-disk format is based on immutable files.
+The files are called "layer files".
+Each file corresponds to one 10 MB segment of a PostgreSQL relation fork.
+There are two kinds of layer
+files: image files and delta files.
+An image file contains a "snapshot" of the segment at a particular LSN, and a delta file contains WAL records applicable to the segment, in a range of LSNs.

 ### Layered repository